Elevated Brownies Recipe | Download for FREE!

 Trichomes are the crystal-like, sticky part of your cannabis plant.
 These glands are what produce all of your favorite elements of cannabis: cannabinoids, terpenes, and flavonoids.

-Thus, the more trichomes — or the more crystal-coated — your buds are, the more potent they are likely to be.
-But, again, the actual color of your buds doesn’t have any influence on this.
+Thus, the more trichomes — or the more crystal-coated — your flower is, the more potent it is likely to be.
+But, again, the actual color of your buds doesn’t have any influence on this or THC levels.

 Myth #3.
 Only sativa strains have orange hairs.

-Finally, there’s a myth that only sativa strains have bright orange hairs, and that if you have orange cannabis, it’s automatically a sativa.
+Finally, there’s a myth that only sativa strains have bright orange hairs, and that if you have orange cannabis, it’s automatically a sativa or a sativa-dominant hybrid strain.
 This isn’t true!

 Indicas, sativas, and hybrids all have orange hairs.